Mairon88/DIFFOL/README.md

 ## DIFFOL
-### Program that compares selected folders and prints reports with differences
+### Program compares selected folders and prints reports with differences